Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 - Ability for authenticated users within the administration area to create a post, edit a post, delete a post, and create a draft.

-- Authenticated users can review and approve blog post comments.
+- Authenticated users can review and approve blog post comments, like and unlike posts, and create a comment on a specific blog post.

-- Both authenticated and unauthenticated users can view posts, view lists of posts, like and unlike posts, and create a comment on a specific blog post.
+- Both authenticated and unauthenticated users can view posts, view comments on specific blog posts and view like counts on specific posts.

 - The site is also responsive and displays across multiple different device and screen types; and includes pagination